dev-ay/LiveProject/README.md

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3193 the modal should have an input for start and end time
 ### Solution:
+`HTML` input elements have many options for type, such as textbox or checkbox.
+For handling *date* and/or *time* there are 4 options for type:
+- Date
+- Time
+- Datetime
+- Datetime-Local
+I have chosen *Datetiem-Local* for input type since it includes both *date* and *time* but excludes time offset information which would overcomplicate the experience for the end user.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3194-Implement user-friendly time pickers
 > **Details:**